The Python MQbtT library

 • pair_id – the pair id of the client

-• receive_subtopic – the subtopic to receive from (i.e.: esp, srv or log)
+• receive_subtopics – a list of (subtopic, qos) to receive from (i.e.: esp, srv or log)

 Note

-This class uses internally a Queue, starts the MQTT Client and registers a callback that pushes all the messages for the receive_topic to such queue.
+This class uses internally a Queue per subtopic, starts the MQTT Client and registers a callback that pushes all the messages for the subtopic to its queue.

 It is of paramount importance for users of subclasses to receive messages in order for the queue non to grow indefinitely.
 Once the communication is over, the stop() method must be called to stop the MQTT client and to disconnect from the broker.